isomerpages/stb-hlb/_application-guidelines/application-for-licence.md

     * Furniture and fittings in most rooms
     * Clearly visible hotel frontage &amp; signage
     * Reception counter or area for receiving guests
-    * Fully installed and operating security system
+    * Fully installed and operating electronic video surveillance system at all entry/exit points, lobby, front desk/concierge desk and every area where a guest or visitor may pass through to access the guest rooms.
     * Adherence to terms and conditions stated in URA's Written Permission and conditions laid down by other Government agencies

  8. Processing of the application will take a minimum of two weeks from the pre-opening inspection date.

  9. You will be informed via SMS and/or e-mail if your application has been approved.

- 10. After the application has been approved, you may proceed to a print notification to print the Certificate and Licence via GoBusiness Licensing.
+ 10. After the application has been approved, you will receive the Certificate and Licence via GoBusiness Licensing.
 The step-by-step guide to guide you through the printing of the Certificate and Licence can be found [here](/files/resources/guides/guide-printing-certificate-licence.pdf).
 The Certificate of Registration and Hotel-Keeper's Licence should be displayed in a conspicuous place, preferably at the Reception Counter of the hotel.
+Please note that with effect from 1 January 2025, it is not a requirement under the Hotels Licensing Regulations for hotels to display the Certificate and Licence.

  11. The Hotels Licensing Board reserves the right to prescribe additional conditions or waive existing conditions for any application for a Certificate of Registration and/or a Hotel-keeper's Licence.